I'm Benjamin Lupton. I radically explore the known and the unknown.

 I'm a big believer in ephemeral living, whatever that is.
 I've recently discovered that I'm my own person.
 Coming up with great questions and answering them - staying true to myself by discovering myself - enabling joy and reducing oppression through education - are all passages deeply rooted in my soul.

-I'm not particularly interested in work offers, however if you are a company implementing a cause (Tesla, Animals Australia, Green School, Lentil as Anything, etc.) or would just like to touch base, I'm all ears.
+I'm not particularly interested in work offers, however if you are a company implementing a cause (Tesla, Medium, Animals Australia, Green School, Lentil as Anything, etc.) or would just like to touch base, I'm all ears.

 I write, some of my favourites are: